 Lake Titicaca Homestay

 Homestays are a unique opportunity to learn what real life is like for residents on the islands of Lake Titicaca.
 Immerse yourself in the daily culture of small communities and enjoy some good ole Andean hospitality.
+Browse our guide below for essential details about this tour.

-Choose your Lake titicaca Tour
+Choose Your Lake Titicaca Tour

 Uros Islands Homestay